Miss Liane Sportfishing Charters

 Productive striped bass trip!

-King Mackerel fish caught during cruises and fishing trip in NJ
+Two bluefish caught during cruises and fishing trip in Forked River

 King Mackerel, 33 inches, caught during cruises and fishing in NJ